-There are four key activities that faculty should do to be prepared to transition online.
-These include posting content within Blackboard for students to access, facilitating discussion through the Discussion Board, holding live class sessions using Collaborate, and creating assignments to collect and grade student work.
+There are four key activities that faculty should do to be prepared to transition online in a short time-frame.
+These include posting content within Blackboard for students to access, facilitating discussion through the Discussion Board, holding live class sessions using Zoom, and creating assignments to collect and grade student work.

 There are two options for instructors to facilitate class sessions remotely: